Cape Town Tourism Facebook Holiday

 The pattern to steal is simple

+For tourism brands trying to move beyond the same predictable shortlist, the challenge is making discovery feel personally relevant.
+The real question is how to make overlooked places feel worth exploring before someone ever books.
 If you want people to care about a place, product, or experience, give them a way to picture themselves inside it.
 This campaign does that in a very direct way.
-It takes something people already maintain daily.
-Their Facebook profile.
-And turns it into a personalized route into discovery.
+It takes something people already maintain daily, their Facebook profile, and turns it into a personalized route into discovery.

 It also helps Cape Town Tourism promote the long tail.
-The lesser-known communities and hidden gems that do not show up in the usual places can finally get airtime, because the experience is not optimized for the “top ten.”
+By long tail here, that means the lesser-known communities and hidden gems that do not show up in the usual places.
+Those places can finally get airtime because the experience is not optimized for the “top ten.”
 It is optimized for relevance.

 A similar proof point from last year